-In June 2018, the GASB issued Statement No. 89, Accounting for Interest Costs Incurred before the End of a Construction Period effective for fiscal years beginning after December 15, 2019, which establishes guidance designed to enhance the relevance and comparability of information about capital assets and the cost of borrowing for a reporting period.
+In June 2018, the GASB issued Statement No. 89, Accounting for Interest Costs Incurred before the End of a Construction Period, effective for fiscal years beginning after December 15, 2019, which establishes guidance designed to enhance the relevance and comparability of information about capital assets and the cost of borrowing for a reporting period.
 It also simplifies accounting for interest costs incurred before the end of a construction period.
-The System is in the process of evaluating the impact of this pronouncement on its financial statements.
+The System does not anticipate this pronouncement will impact its financial statements and related reporting.